-In the event that the final project plans result in disturbance to undisturbed portions of the White Street streetbed, then the additional archaeological analysis in the form of Phase 1B archaeological testing or monitoring as recommended by the Supplemental Phase 1A Study would be completed in consultation with LPC.
+In the event that the final project plans result in disturbance to undisturbed portions of the White Street streetbed, then For those archaeologically sensitive portions of the White Street streetbed that will be disturbed by the proposed project, the additional archaeological analysis in the form of Phase 1B archaeological testing or monitoring as recommended by the Supplemental Phase 1A Study would be completed in consultation with LPC.
 Prior to the start of any additional analysis, a Phase 1B Work Plan would be prepared and submitted to LPC for review and approval.
-In the event that archaeological testing or monitoring confirms the presence of archaeological resources within the areas of archaeological sensitivity as identified in the Phase 1A study, then additional archaeological investigations (e.g., a Phase 2 Investigation or a Phase 3 Data Recovery as described above) would be conducted in consultation with LPC.
+In the event that archaeological testing or monitoring confirms the presence of archaeological resources within the areas of archaeological sensitivity as identified in the Phase 1A study and the Supplemental Phase 1A Study, then additional archaeological investigations (e.g., a Phase 2 Investigation or a Phase 3 Data Recovery as described above) would be conducted in consultation with LPC.
 The presence of any significant archaeological resources would be determined through additional archaeological investigations and consultation with LPC.
 With the completion of the additional archaeological investigations necessary within the areas of archaeological sensitivity and LPC concurrence with the conclusions of those investigations, the proposed project would not result in significant adverse impacts on archaeological resources.

 In the With Action condition, the project site would be redeveloped with a new, approximately 450-foot-tall detention facility.
-The MDC South Tower at 125 White Street composes a portion of the Manhattan Criminal Courts Building and Prison at 100 Centre Street,15 that has previously been determined State/National Register (S/NR)-eligible by the New York State Historic Preservation Office (SHPO) and New York City Landmark (NYCL)-eligible by LPC.
+The MDC South Tower at 125 White Street composes a portion of the Manhattan Criminal Courts Building and Prison at 100 Centre Street, that has previously been determined State/National Register (S/NR)-eligible by the New York State Historic Preservation Office (SHPO) and New York City Landmark (NYCL)-eligible by LPC.
 In a letter dated March 4, 2019, LPC also determined that 125 White Street was NYCL-eligible.
 The demolition of 125 White Street would constitute a significant direct adverse impact on the Criminal Courts Building and Prison, requiring that the Applicant develop, in consultation with LPC, appropriate measures to partially mitigate the adverse impact.
 These are discussed in more detail below.

 In addition to the S/NR- and NYCL-eligible Criminal Courts Building and Prison, additional architectural resources have been identified in the study area.
 Construction-related activities in connection with the proposed project could result in physical, construction-related impacts to architectural resources located within 90 feet of the project site in the study area.
 Therefore, to avoid inadvertent construction-related impacts, construction protection measures would be set forth in a CPP that would be developed in consultation with LPC and implemented in coordination with a licensed professional engineer.
 The CPP would describe the measures to be implemented to protect the Criminal Courts Building at 100 Centre Street and other affected architectural resources during construction of the proposed project.
-The CPP would follow the guidelines set forth in Section 522 of the CEQR Technical Manual and LPC's New York City Landmarks Preservation Commission Guidelines for Construction Adjacent to a Historic Landmark and Protection Programs for Landmark Buildings.
+The CPP would follow the guidance set forth in Section 522 of the CEQR Technical Manual and LPC's New York City Landmarks Preservation Commission Guidelines for Construction Adjacent to a Historic Landmark and Protection Programs for Landmark Buildings.
 The CPP would also comply with the procedures set forth in DOB's TPPN #10/88.